gokulraj-ece/stat545/hw05_factor-figure-management/hw05_factor-figure-management.md

 ![](hw05_factor-figure-management_files/figure-markdown_github/unnamed-chunk-16-1.png)

-This approach of visualization was inspired from Tamara Munzner's presentation on [Visualization Analysis and Design](http://www.cs.ubc.ca/~tmm/talks/minicourse14/vad16bryan.pdf), from the section about **Partitioning: List Alignment**
+This approach of visualization was inspired from Tamara Munzner's presentation on [Visualization Analysis and Design](http://www.cs.ubc.ca/~tmm/talks/minicourse14/vad16bryan.pdf), from the section about **Partitioning: List Alignment**.
+Using continent colors didn't seem to be the best thing to do for my scenario, since the facetted plot displays all the essentials and any further information would be redundant.

 Writing figures to a file
 -------------------------